 Business and Accounting

-Choosing a major in business or accounting can lead to a wide range of careers, depending on your specialization.
+Choosing a major in business or major in accounting can lead to a wide range of careers, depending on your specialization.
 Accounting, finance, management, marketing and human resources — among others areas of study — all often fall under the auspices of business occupations.
 The U.S. Bureau of Labor Statistics projects steady growth for business occupations over the next decade, citing globalization and complex taxation laws as factors influencing demand for accountants and auditors, and the increasingly prevalent use of data and market research as reasons for continued demand for market research analysts.
 Some potential business careers may include:1

 - Accountants and Auditors